wenhuang2000/VHTest/README.md

 ## License

-Distributed under Apache 2.0 License.
+Distributed under Apache License 2.0.
 See `LICENSE` for more information.

 ## Citation